-As a saxophone clinician, soloist, and ensemble player (with rumors of questionable college-years experimentation in the marching baritone and pep band trumpet sections), Lyon has performed repertoire from all across the musical spectrum, including orchestral, popular, pop, musical theatre, jazz, blues, R&B, Latin, Irish, and klezmer.
-His time on the bandstand has found him playing behind such legendary performers as Marvin Hamlish, Ben Vereen, Marvin Stamm, and Tommy Tune while a member of the award-winning and Grammy-nominated University of Nevada, Las Vegas Jazz Band.
-Lyon also served as saxophonist, music director, composer, and arranger for The Chicago Sound Crew (R&B) and the 65th Street Klezmorim.
+As a saxophonist, Lyon has performed in various ensembles, including orchestral, big band, pop, musical theatre, jazz, blues, R&B, Latin, Irish, and klezmer.
+He has played behind Marvin Hamlish, Ben Vereen, Marvin Stamm, and Tommy Tune as a member of the Grammy-nominated University of Nevada, Las Vegas Jazz Band.
+Lyon has also served as saxophonist, music director, composer, and arranger for The Chicago Sound Crew (R&B) and the 65th Street Klezmorim.

-Born into an artistically diverse family with deep Mexican and Russian/Eastern European roots, Lyon earned his Bachelor of Science in Music Performance degree at Illinois State University, and his Masters degree at Butler University under the tutelage of Richard Auldon Clark.
-Lyon has also had the opportunity to work with noted conductors Markand Thakar, Victor Yampolsky, Don Owens, David Epstein and Paul Vermeel.
-Noted mentors include JoAnn Falletta, Harold Weller, Takayoshi Suzuki, and Harvey Felder.
+Lyon earned his Bachelor of Science in Music Performance at Illinois State University, and his Masters [With Distinction] in Orchestral Conducting at Butler University under the tutelage of Richard Auldon Clark.
+He has had the opportunity to work with noted conductors Victor Yampolsky, Don Owens, David Epstein and Paul Vermeel, while noted mentors include Markand Thakar, Harold Weller, Takayoshi Suzuki, and Harvey Felder.